-Subject to various lock up agreements to which our shareholders and holders of the Convertible Loan Notes have agreed, which have various leak out provisions, early termination provisions and exceptions, many of our shareholders are eligible to sell all or some of their ordinary shares by means of depositing them with the depositary in exchange for ADSs and then trading the ADSs through ordinary brokerage transactions, in the open market pursuant to Rule 144, promulgated under the Securities Act.
-Additionally, we have registered for resale ADSs and Warrants held by shareholders who converted outstanding Convertible Loan Notes into equity in connection with our February 2022 IPO or thereafter upon interest payment dates, which are subject to lock up agreements with leak out and early termination provisions.
-Any substantial sale of our ordinary shares, when represented by ADSs, and the public Warrants pursuant to Rule 144 or pursuant to any resale prospectus may have a material adverse effect on the public market price of the ADSs and public Warrants.
+Following the expiry of various lock up agreements to which our shareholders and holders of the Convertible Loan Notes agreed in connection with our February 2022 IPO many of our shareholders are eligible to sell all or some of their ordinary shares by means of depositing them with the depositary in exchange for ADSs and then trading the ADSs through ordinary brokerage transactions, in the open market pursuant to Rule 144, promulgated under the Securities Act.
+Additionally, we have registered for resale ADSs and Warrants held by shareholders who converted outstanding Convertible Loan Notes into equity in connection with our February 2022 IPO and our November 2022 private placement.
+Any substantial sale of our ordinary shares, when represented by ADSs, and the public and private Warrants pursuant to Rule 144 or pursuant to any resale prospectus may have a material adverse effect on the public market price of the ADSs and public Warrants.